frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/clinical_procedure.md

 This way the billing user need not access the Healthcare module documents and the un-billed services for a Patient will be listed which the user can chose from.

-If the "Invoice Consumables Separately" option is turned on, the charges for the consumable Items will be added to the Sales Invoice separately.
+If the _Invoice Consumables Separately_ option is turned on, the charges for the consumable Items will be added to the Sales Invoice separately.

 ## 3. Related Topics